TorZidan/android-1.0/StepsToBuild.md

 Note: this would work only on phones that have the "Engineering SPL" installed; this SPL (Second Program Loader) can be found on the "Android Dev Phone 1" (aka ADP1), which is a developer-friendly version of the HTC Dream phone, or on a "rooted" HTC Dream phone.

+Note: the Linux kernel is not part of any of the ".img" files above; it is in a separate partition, in file `boot.img`.
+See further down for more info.

 ## Building the Android SDK for Linux

 ```